 While retaining its time-honored culture, Japan has rapidly absorbed Western technology during the late 19th and early 20th centuries.
-Japan is located in eastern Asia, it is an island chain between the North Pacific Ocean and the Sea of Japan.
-With an area of 378,000 sq km, slightly smaller than California, it is home to 127 million people of whom 84% observe either Shinto or Buddhist, and only 0.7% claim some form of Christianity.
+Japan is located in eastern Asia.
+It is an island chain between the North Pacific Ocean and the Sea of Japan.
+With an area of 378,000 sq km, slightly smaller than California, it is home to 127 million people of whom 84% observe either Shinto or Buddhism, and only 0.7% claim some form of Christianity.